FujioNakatsuru/fujio/index.md

 Fujio

-This page is a static reference to my online presence.
+This page is a hub to my online work.

 ## Streams
 - Twitch Live streams and past broadcasts. https://www.twitch.tv/fujio_nakatsuru